 Gavin: That’s fascinating, I enjoyed the book – and learnt so much.
 So it’s been great to speak to you in person.
 Thankyou!

 Richard: Great to speak to you!

 Dr. Richard Shumack is a philosopher of religion specialising in Muslim and Christian belief.
-He is the Director of the Arthur Jeffery Centre for the Study of Islam at Melbourne School of Theology, the Academic Director of the RZIM Understanding and Answering Islam program, and a Research Fellow at the Centre for Public Christianity (CPX) in Sydney, Australia.
+He is the Director of the Arthur Jeffery Centre for the Study of Islam at Melbourne School of Theology and a Research Fellow at the Centre for Public Christianity (CPX) in Sydney, Australia.

 Jesus Through Muslim Eyes by Richard Shumack is available here.